kreijack/bombrowser/tests/TESTS.md

 Test description: in the "Codes list" window search for the code 820017.
 Then select  the right click menu command "Where used"

+Expected result:
-Expected result: the where used window is showed
+- the where used window is showed
+- few codes showed (the top node doesn't matter) have a "end to" date not empty.
+These code sometime are repeated

 Passed: [X]